 THE CHALLENGING PERSONALITY:

-Another area of interest and expertise of Lisa is helping people better relate to a loved one or someone in their life who is diagnosed with Borderline or Narcissistic Personality (covert or overt type).
-This could be a partner, friend, coworker or anyone who might be perceived as controlling, difficult to get along with, inflexible, unreasonable, they may talk in circles, tells half-truths, be unrealistic, dramatic, manipulative, sneaky, charming and witty, unstable, needy and self-centered.
-In extreme cases, they can behave in sociopathic and dangerous ways. **Just because a person exhibits these personality traits does not mean they have a personality disorder.
+****Just because a person exhibits any of the above characteristics and personality traits does not mean they have a personality disorder or other mental health diagnosis.
 It is very important to seek support from specialists in this area to avoid misdiagnosis and being placed in further danger.
-The therapist must be knowledgeable about complex, abandonment trauma and attachment to fully understand this personality type.
-Relationships with this personality type are often unhealthy, draining and toxic, many times leading to hidden mental and emotional trauma.
-If you are wondering if someone you know may have a personality disorder, try understanding the person’s “attachment style” first.
-A person can appear narcissistic when really they have a “dismissive avoidant attachment style”.
+The therapist or professional must be knowledgeable about complex, abandonment trauma and attachment to fully understand these profiles.
+Due to the challenges in distinguishing the covert/vulnerable narcissistic type, it is important to be your own advocate.
+People involved with someone with these traits, often find themselves in unhealthy, draining and toxic relationships, which often leads to hidden mental, emotional and psychological trauma.
+If you are wondering if someone you know may have a personality or dissociative disorder, try understanding the person’s history and “attachment style” first.
+Also be aware of your own relationship patterns and history.
+Learn to execute healthy boundaries especially those who are strongly attuned, emotionally sensitive and empathic.
+A person can appear narcissistic when really they may be “dismissive avoidant” in their attachment style.
 Dismissive avoidant traits should be viewed as a spectrum.
 Just because someone is dismissive avoidant does not mean they are narcissistic, however, understanding this style may help clarify related questions.

 PERSONAL NOTE:

-Her personal struggles, cultural influences, raising her own children (now in their 20's), combined with her professional background, has provided Lisa with a realistic perspective into the pressures and complications of life.
+Her personal struggles, strong cultural influences, understanding her own routes and surviving sociopathic/narcissistic relationships, raising her own children, combined with her professional background, has provided Lisa with a broad and realistic perspective into the pressures and complexities of life and relationships.
 It is her goal and mission to support her clients so that they can express themselves freely, gain an integrated sense of self, develop healthy relationships and overcome obstacles to make room for happiness and success.

 Lisa is first generation in her family.
 Her parents were born and raised in Marsala, Sicily.
-She grew up with her Italian-speaking parents, younger brother Giuseppe, Nonna and Nonno, Zie and had large family gatherings in her finished basement.
-She speaks two dialects (Sicilian and Italian) and tries to visit her relatives in Italy every few years.
-Before starting her career as a therapist, Lisa was a hip-hop dance choreographer, back-stage /theater prop artist and nail technician.o
+She and her younger brother Giuseppe grew up speaking Italian and enjoyed large family gatherings with nonna and nonno, zie and cugini in the finished basement.
+She speaks two dialects (Sicilian and Italian) and tries to visit her relatives in Sicily every few years.
+Before starting her career as a therapist, Lisa was a hip-hop dance choreographer, stage/theater prop artist and nail technician.
+(So if you happen to break a nail during session, don’t worry Lisa has you covered).
+In 2020, Lisa became a Nonna and now takes every opportunity to enjoy this